Anxiety

 2. How do I stop dizziness from anxiety?

 To alleviate dizziness stemming from anxiety, several strategies can help.
-Practice deep breathing exercises to regulate your body’s stress response.
+Practise deep breathing exercises to regulate your body’s stress response.
 Employ grounding techniques like touching objects to reconnect with your surroundings.
 Progressive muscle relaxation can reduce overall tension.
 Engaging in mindfulness practices like meditation can calm your mind and body.
-In severe cases, therapy, medication, or counseling may be necessary for effective anxiety management.
-Seek guidance from a mental health professional for personalized strategies.
+In severe cases, therapy, medication, or counselling may be necessary for effective anxiety management.
+Seek guidance from a mental health professional for personalised strategies.

 3. How long does anxiety dizziness last?